Freeze drying: Live material

 Even if the cell is damaged beyond resuscitation, it is preserved.
-This can be helpful for later research too: although the type strain culture for Vampirovibrio chlorellavorus could not been resuscitated, it contained enough DNA for its genome to be sequenced.
+This can be helpful for later research too: although the type strain culture for Vampirovibrio chlorellavorus could not be resuscitated, it contained enough DNA for its genome to be sequenced.

 Technological industry

 In chemical synthesis, products are often freeze-dried to make them more stable, or easier to dissolve in water for subsequent use.

 In nanotechnology, freeze-drying is used for nanotube purification to avoid aggregation due to capillary forces during regular thermal vaporization drying.